Date

 The size of your project is the biggest driver of the final cost.
 Painting a single 12×12-foot room is very different from painting an entire 2,500-square-foot house.
 According to industry data, the national average cost for an interior painting project is around $3,800, but this number includes everything from small jobs to whole-home makeovers.
 For a single room, you might expect to pay between $400 and $900, while a complete interior repaint could range from $3,000 to $10,000 or more, depending on the size and complexity of your home.
 These figures are just a starting point, so getting a specific estimate is always the best approach.

-Pricing Models: Per Square Foot vs. Hourly
+Per Square Foot vs. Hourly: Which Is Better?

 Painters typically use a few different models to price their work.
 The most common is charging per square foot, which usually falls between $2 and $6.
 This estimate is often based on your home’s floor plan, not the exact wall surface area, as it provides a straightforward way to calculate a project-based price.
 This gives you a clear, upfront cost.
 Alternatively, some painters charge an hourly rate, which can range from $25 to $100 per hour, per painter.
 This model is often used for smaller jobs, detailed trim work, or projects where the scope is hard to define.

-What Affects the Final Price?
+What Factors Affect the Final Price?

 Beyond the size of the room, several other factors will influence your quote.
 The amount of prep work required is a major one; extensive drywall repair, sanding, or wallpaper removal will add to the labor costs.
 The type and quality of paint you choose also matter, as premium paints with durable finishes cost more per gallon.
 Details like high ceilings, crown molding, multiple trim colors, and intricate window frames require more time and precision, which will be reflected in the price.
 Finally, a dramatic color change, like going from a dark navy to a light cream, will likely require extra coats of primer and paint, increasing both material and labor costs.